Calorado/Skanda/README.md

 int main() {
   //...
   MyCallback myCallback(inputSize);
-  size_t compressedSize = skanda::skanda_compress(input, inputSize, output, level, window, &myCallback);
+  size_t compressedSize = skanda::compress(input, inputSize, output, level, window, &myCallback);
   //...
 }
 ```

-You can also get the amount of extra memory used by the compression using skanda_estimate_memory().
+You can also get the amount of extra memory used by the compression using estimate_memory().

 # Benchmarks